-But like many businesses, the automotive and aerospace industries were a roller coaster of feast or famine and we hit this lovely thing called a “recession.”
+But like many businesses, the automotive and aerospace industries were a roller coaster of feast or famine and we hit this lovely thing called a recession.
 Fortunately, we were able to sell our firm to a larger company.

 Obviously I wasn’t happy with the overall outcome, but I learned what I knew and what I didn’t know.

-Teaming experienced people and people new to industry was a system that I would adopt for all of my companies.
+Teaming experienced people and people new to the industry was a system that I would adopt for all of my businesses.
 Focusing on people as opposed to cutting edge technology was also important knowledge.
 I also recognized that I needed more finance and marketing experience so I earned my MBA and also worked on projects and for companies that gave me hands-on-experience in these fields.
 Most importantly, I knew that I wanted to be an entrepreneur because frankly, it was a lot of fun!

 In the ensuing years, I’ve started numerous successful businesses in the technology (automotive, aerospace, semiconductor), business (finance and marketing), and entertainment companies (books, music, live productions, movies) sectors for both myself and within large corporations.